 All late submissions of assignments must be discussed with the instructor prior to the due date.
+Assignments submitted after the due date without prior approval will be docked 10% per day late.
 Students may be required to provide written documentation of extenuating circumstances (e.g. statutory declaration, doctor's note, note from the University of Calgary Wellness Centre, obituary notice).
-A deferral of up to 30 days may be granted at the discretion of the Associate Dean of Undergraduate Programs prior to the end of the course with accompanying written evidence.
-Unexcused late submissions may be docked 10% per day, up to seven days after the due date (after which they will not be accepted).
-Please approach the instructor prior to the deadline if alternative timelines are required.
+A deferral of up to 30 days may be granted at the discretion of the Associate Dean of Undergraduate Programs with accompanying written evidence.